eojuma/new-repo/README.md

 Git commit -m "updates"
 Git push -u origin feature-branchname

+# Git workflow
+Git addd filename
+Git commit -m "message"
+Git push
+NOTE:-Once a file has been commited,any changes that will bwe made later can simply be added and commited simulteneouly;
+We use git commit -am "message"---->this action both add and commits the changes made Then push the changes to the remote repository.

 # Merge remotely
 Go to your Git website host e.g GitHub,GitLab,BitBucket... and make a pull request(PR),follow the prompts to merge the master and the feature branch contents.